-Evidence-Based Practices
+About Research & Evidence-Based Practices

-Research and evidence-based practices are expected standard of service delivery and evaluation in the RHY field.
-Based on the medical model of practice, evidence-based practices are intended to identify those programs and services that demonstrate effective outcomes and positive impact on youth and families served.
+Research and evidence-based practices are expected standards of service delivery and evaluation in the Runaway and Homeless Youth (RHY) field.
+Based on the medical model of practice, Evidence-Based Practices are intended to identify those programs and services that demonstrate effective outcomes and positive impact on youth and families served.
 The transient nature of runaway and homeless youth makes research challenging with this population, and current research is limited in comparison to other health-care and social services fields.
-However, the importance of conducting research to establish and identify evidence-based practices is recognized by the current ACYF administration and has become and established RHYTTAC priority.
+However, the importance of conducting research to establish and identify Evidence-Based Practices is recognized by the current ACYF administration and is a RHYTTAC priority.

 Understanding Evidence-Based Practice

-FYSB’s Definition of Evidence-Based Practice
+FYSB's Definition of Evidence-Based Practices

 FYSB has created a framework that takes the best of what programs are doing individually to help all programs be successful.
 Based on the years of work by runaway and homeless youth providers and the best emerging evidence about what runaway and homeless youth need to succeed, FYSB believes the most critical outcomes for runaway and homeless youth are: safety, well-being, permanent connections, and self-sufficiency.
 It is clear that Evidence-Based Practices help agencies provide the best treatment available and allow agencies to evaluate their outcomes.
 However, they are most effective when integrated with other factors that are tailored to the organization providing the services.
 It is also clear that since Evidence-Based Practices are continuously improved and updated, your agency should continuously evaluate their use within your agency.
 Using some of the outcomes evaluation tools that we will identify and seeking input from youth and families are ways to evaluate the use of Evidence-Based Practices.
 Using resources that identify the best Evidence-Based Practices available will also improve your ability to provide the best services to youth and their families and facilitate the achievement of safety, well-being, permanent connections, and self-sufficiency outcomes for runaway and homeless youth.